pygfx/wgpu-py/docs/guide.rst

 will be using to write GPU code for the browser.
 And for desktop and mobile.

 As WebGPU spec is being developed, a reference implementation is also being build.
-It's written in Rust, and is likely going to power the WebGPU implementation in Firefox.
+It's written in Rust, and is powering the WebGPU implementation in Firefox.
 This reference implementation, called `wgpu-native <https://github.com/gfx-rs/wgpu>`_, also exposes a C-api, which means that it can be wrapped in Python.
 And this is what wgpu-py does.